AmitaiMandel/Image-calssification/README.md

 # Waste-calssification by using neural networks
 This project was created for educational purposes using a Kaggle [dataset]( https://www.kaggle.com/rayhanzamzamy/non-and-biodegradable-waste-dataset).

+The application takes an image as input and predicts whether it shows a biodegradable substance, using Hugging Face as the deployment platform.
+Check it out yourself - [Waste classification](https://amitai-image-classification.hf.space/?__theme=system&deep_link=Nr96QX_28DA)

 ## Exploratory data analysis
 The dataset contains 250K images representing both of the main classes of this problem: biodegradable and non-biodegradable.
 - Biodegradable (B): food, fruits, vegetables that can be naturally decomposed by microorganisms and, most of them, could be converted into compost.